Tide's End Multibenefit Restoration Project

 Tide's End Project on the east side of the Yolo Bypass adjacent to the Toe Drain and Deep Water Ship Channel.
 Photo Credit: California Department of Water Resources

 The proposed Tide’s End Multibenefit Restoration Project aims to restore tidal marsh and floodplain habitats while preserving and enhancing existing land uses.
-The proposed project would also connect a ten-mile stretch of uninterrupted floodplain and wetland habitat.
+The project would also connect 10 miles of uninterrupted floodplain and wetland habitat.

 Project Objectives